 We will meet here at the Center For Bioregional Living at 10 am sharp!

-I will introduce the site and set us up with base maps and a sense of the overall activity and structure for the analysis exercise that will comprise most of this weekend.
+Introduce the site and set us up base maps and a sense of the overall activity and structure for the analysis exercise that will comprise most of this weekend.
 Carpool to Majestic Farm after introduction.
 We will bring our lunches with us.

-11:15am - Arrive at the farm.
+11:15am - Arrive at the group design site.
 We will divide into groups and then each group will walk the property observing landforms, water, vegetation and so on.
 Each group will observe a different sector of the property.
 Groups will then map out their observations on paper and present this to the entire group.
 After lunch we will do another round of observations creating even more layers and then we will head back to Ellenville to synthesize all this information in your design groups.
 Each group will work on pulling together a simple set of goals based on the what the client wants and what each group is looking to explore with this particular design.
-Each team will then create an Analysis and Assessment synthesis map and a design concept rendering for Majestic Farm based on the ecological realities of the site as seen through this analysis exercise.
+Each team will then create an Analysis and Assessment synthesis map and a design concept rendering for our group design site, based on the ecological realities of the site as seen through this analysis process.

-Evening Session - Each group will work creating their A&A synthesis maps and begin their concept rendering.
+Evening Session - Each group will work creating their A&A synthesis maps and begin their Master plan Permaculture design concept rendering.

 11am - Studio design time for groups to finish their design concepts and prepare to present between 2:30 and 3 pm